teragrid/dgrid/docs/app-development.rst

          application state; only uses Query and Info

-The mempool and consensus logic act as clients, and each maintains an open ABCI connection with the application, which hosts an ABCI server.
+The mempool and consensus logic act as clients, and each maintains an open asura connection with the application, which hosts an asura server.
 Shown are the request and response types sent on each connection.

 Message Protocol